vowatchka/jpathpy/README.rst

 Use JPath functions
 -------------------
 You can call different functions from JPath expression.
-By default all new instances of ``jpathpy.JPath`` use class ``jpathpy.jpath_funcs.JPathFunctions``.
+By default all new instances of ``jpathpy.JPath`` use instance of ``jpathpy.jpath_funcs.JPathFunctions``.
 This class provides methods that can be call as JPath function.
 For example:

 >>> jpath(r'$.."author"[startswith(@, "E")]', jselection(d)).tuple()
 ('Evelyn Waugh', 'Edvard Munch')

-You can define your classes methods of which will be used as JPath functions.
-All that you need is inherit from class ``jpathpy.jpath_funcs.JPathFunctionsWrapper``.
+You can define your classes, methods of which will be used as JPath functions.
+All that you need it is inherit from class ``jpathpy.jpath_funcs.JPathFunctionsWrapper``.
 This class provides two protected methods:

 * ``_jpath_function(func)``
    It is decorator for decorate your methods as JPath function.